Tips for Backpacking China Alone [or rather, what not to do in China]

 What’s a girl to do when you’re meant to be traveling to Shanghai, China with your boyfriend, but you break up two weeks before the trip?

 As per usual, I hadn’t researched Shanghai at all.
-Was it a safe place for a lone female to go?
-Did they speak English?
+Was it safe to be travelling to Shanghai alone as a woman?
+Did the Chinese speak English?
 Are the hostels of a reasonable standard?

 This was my first international trip solo.
 Prior to that I had spent a week by myself in the Coromandel but that was my own back yard, and China was a little different.
 Okay, it was the complete opposite of what I was used to.

 It took roughly 14 hours to get to Shanghai from Christchurch, with a brief stopover in Sydney.
 By this time I was keen to get my luggage and put on a fresh set of clothes.
 I waited patiently by the carousel.
 I waited and watched bag after bag that wasn’t mine pass me by.